-- The operational activities of the company was ceased due to winding up order.
-Winding up order was reversed on 14 September, 2021 and company was handed over to the management on 29 October, 2021. - The company commenced its commercial production from April 01, 2022. - It is difficult to describe precisely the production capacity of textile products being manufactured since it fluctuates widely depending upon various factors such as simple / multi-function articles, small and large size articles, special articles and the pattern of articles adopted. - The actual production is planned to meet the market demand as well as operational capacity after major overhauling.
+- It is difficult to describe precisely the production capacity of textile products being manufactured since it fluctuates widely depending upon various factors such as simple / multi-function articles, small and large size articles, special articles and the pattern of articles adopted.

+- The actual production is planned to meet the market demand.

-2022 2021 Numbers 42.
-NUMBER OF EMPLOYEES Total number of employees as at June 30, 843 38 Total number of factory employees as at June 30, 778 0 Average number of employees for the year 675 41 Average number of factory employees for the year 621 0
+Numbers 42.
+NUMBER OF EMPLOYEES Total number of employees as at June 30, 877 843 Total number of factory employees as at June 30, 784 778 Average number of employees for the year 826 675 Average number of factory employees for the year 720 621